Tips to Minimize Holiday Stress

 By Doug Bennett, Staff Writer

 We all know the feeling.
-Summer ends and the days feel shorter.
-Leftover Halloween candy is barely gone and stress begins to build.
+Summer ends, and the days feel shorter.
+Leftover Halloween candy is barely gone, and stress begins to build.
 Holiday party invitations stack up.
-Roads, parking lots and shopping aisles are jammed.
+Roads, parking lots, and shopping aisles are jammed.
 Gift ideas feel tired and unoriginal.
-And, the checking account is running on empty.
+And, the checking account is running empty.

 The winter holiday season can really take its toll on everyone.
 It’s time to turn the tables and recapture the joy with a few simple strategies to help minimize holiday stress.